 The Early Years Foundation Stage (EYFS) sets the statutory standards that all early years providers must meet.
 This includes all maintained schools, non-maintained schools, independent schools and all providers on the Early Years Register.

 Key Stage 1 - Years 1 and 2

 In Key Stage 1 we use a variety of teaching and learning styles including whole class, group activities, paired and individual work.
 This allows us to cater for the individual needs of the children very effectively.

 We follow the statutory National Curriculum which is composed of: English, Mathematics, Science, Computing, History, Geography, Music, Physical Education and Art.
 Religious Education is taught using Hampshire guidance.

 We ensure that our curriculum is creative, stimulating and meaningful to our pupils by linking the different subject areas together into half termly or termly, themed topics.
 Staff work closely together to plan a scheme of work that ensures coverage of the National Curriculum and activities are planned in detail to ensure work is carefully matched to pupils’ abilities, enabling the development of skills, knowledge and understanding.

 We have themed weeks and visitors to support learning whenever possible to further enhance the curriculum e.g. Arts Week , Geography weeks

 End of Key Stage 1 Assessments and Testing

 Teacher assessment of children is an on-going process which takes place throughout the year in all year groups.
 At the end of Key Stage 1 it is these teacher assessments which will be used to decide whether children have reached Age Related Expectations.
-To support this process, children in Year 2 have to take statutory tests in Maths, Reading, Spelling, Grammar and Punctuation during May.
+To support this process, children in Year 2 have to take statutory tests in Maths, Reading and Spelling during the summer term.